zain13337/parisneo-lollms/doc/server_endpoints.md

 - Parameters:
   - `data`: A dictionary containing the following fields:
     - `prompt` (string): The text prompt for text generation.
     - `personality` (integer): The index of the selected personality for conditioning the text generation.
+If it is -1 then no personality is used and the text is assumed to be raw.
 - Actions:
   - Retrieves the selected model and client ID from the server.
   - Extracts the prompt and selected personality index from the request data.